omerhakim/Lab_Mod3/README.md

 <img src = "./images/image12.png">

-Because I didn't find in my EDA a clear features that influence significantly on the risk of default, I decided to create more features including polynomials and interaction (multiplication)
+Since the EDA did not yield features with significant-enough influence on the the risk of default, it was decided to create more features. including polynomials and interaction (multiplication).

 <img src = "./images/image13.png">